 Brother Feng suggests jokingly that Cousin Yong should grow more cabbage, or whichever crops rise the fastest in price during the pandemic.

-Cousin Yong retorts that he needs long-term planning, not short-term trends.
+Cousin Yong retorts that he needs long-term planning, not short-term gains.

 Life under lockdown in the village is fairly ordinary and unimpressive.
 Many years ago, the Spring Festival holiday in the countryside lasted from the first day to the 15th day of the first lunar month, and there were celebrations every day.
 But now, people are as busy in the countryside as in the city, and start working or making plans for the coming year as early as the sixth day.